 This enables you to activate the developer options for the WLAN and you can there access a lot of information about your wireless network.
 For example, you get a graphical display of where the connection is good while you move around with your Samsung cell phone.
 In this way, you can identify WLAN weak points and improve them by moving the router or using repeaters.
 It is extremely practical to have such a function integrated directly into the mobile phone.

 When will Android 13 be released for Samsung phones?

 Samsung has started beta testing with Android 13 and One UI 5.0 for the first phones.
 It usually takes a few more weeks before the final version is published.
-Now that Google has completed Android 13, it shouldn’t be long before Samsung follows suit and distributes the final version for Samsung devices.
+Google must first finalize Android 13.
+Only then will the final version be distributed for Samsung devices.
 We will then check again whether this WLAN function is still as hidden or easier to reach.